TV Tropes Needs Your Help

 , the angle it's seen from, and the victim's reaction time (for some reason, they always tend to be quicker on the draw when it's seen from the front).
 Bonus points if the wind is sudden and unexpected, causing the woman to shriek and try to push the skirt back down.
 Oftentimes the woman actually enjoys the experience, or at least the attention it gets her.
 Rule 34

-most definitely applies here, as the subject serves as Fetish Fuel
+most definitely applies here as the subject is Fetish Fuel

 for a fairly wide audience.